 Burn the diseased plant or dispose of it properly as is appropriate in your neighborhood so that it can’t infect your other bleeding hearts or the highly susceptible veggies you might be growing in your garden, such as tomatoes, peppers, eggplants, and sweet potatoes.

-Since it’s a soilborne pathogen, F. oxysporum may have also infected other lyre flowers growing nearby.
+Since it’s a soilborne pathogen, F. oxysporum may have also infected other plants growing nearby.

-Your best bet is to remove as much of the diseased plant as you can, including the roots, and apply a fungicide that targets F. oxysporum to the affected soil, as well as the soil growing beneath the surrounding lyre flowers.
+Your best bet is to remove as much of the diseased plant as you can, including the roots, and apply a fungicide that targets F. oxysporum to the affected soil, as well as the soil growing beneath the surrounding plants.

 Actinovate AG is a biological fungicide that contains the microbe Streptomyces lydicus, which works by colonizing the soil and displacing the pathogenic fungi.